 Global industrial pollution, resource depletion or climate change are often presented as problems that need technological solutions.
 'Sustainable technology development' is a social phenomenon; hence this is a social scientific course that deals with the development and use of environmentally sound technology in modern societies.
-The main goal of the course is to get students acquainted with the social contexts and dimensions of planning, designing and managing sustainable technology and technological systems such as water and sanitation, energy systems and transportation in both developing and developed countries.
+The main goal of the course is to get students acquainted with the social contexts and dimensions of planning, designing and managing sustainable technology and technological systems including water and sanitation, energy, transportation, tourism in both developing and developed countries.

 Sustainable Technology Development is a 3 ECTS course for Master students Environmental Sciences, Urban Environmental Management, Metropolitan Analysis, Design and Engineering, and Climate Studies, as well as for third years Bachelor students (BTO).
 The course is closely connected and prerequisite to the courses ENP 38803 (analysis assignment) for BTO students and ENP 38303 (design assignment) for Master students.